 Regardless of food and drink, take some time now to think about what you want to get from this season.
 Do you want to spend more time with family, network more for work, take it easy?
-Set your intentions now, so that when those invites come rolling in, you can prioritise which you want to do and which to turn down.
+Set your intentions now, so that when those invites come rolling in, you can prioritise which ones you want to do and which ones to turn down.

 5. Be mindful